AHartNtkn/IotaTT/README.md

 ===================

-This is a simple prototype implementation of a pure type system with dependent intersections, a heterogeneous quality, and implicit products.
+This is a simple prototype implementation of a pure type system with dependent intersections, a heterogeneous equality, and implicit products.
 This allows one to have a pure-type-system capable of expressing dependent elimination principals.